 Heat Pump conversion: $125

-Generally speaking, your energy bills will significantly decrease after you install solar panels.
+Generally speaking, your energy bills will decrease significantly after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Dalton, the average amount someone can save is $1,267 per year.
 With net metering programs offered by many utilities, you could ultimately make a profit from your system when your payback period is done.

 Although solar energy is a great option for many, it might not be ideal for homeowners in wet, dark areas.
-In these cases, you could consider other forms of renewable energy, such as wind or geothermal power, as a primary source.
+In these cases, a contractor might recommend other forms of renewable energy, such as wind or geothermal power, as a primary source.
 It is also important to speak to a qualified installer to determine if their solar system is compatible with the climate and environment of your area.
 Even if you choose a different form of renewable energy altogether, you'll still help the environment and could still qualify for distributed generation or other money-saving programs.